-- Hold down F12 and boot the computer. when the TOSHIBA Leading Innovation >>> screen appears, release the F12 key. - 2.
-Use the up and down cursor keys to select the boot device you want and press ENTER.
+- 1. Hold down F12 and turn the computer on.
+When the Qosmio logo screen appears, release the F12 key. - Use the up and down cursor keys to select the boot device you want and press ENTER.

 If a Supervisor Password has been set, manual boot device selection functions may be restricted.